tlubitz/SBtab/scripts/readme.txt

 0. Introduction

-Dear user, the scripts in this directory will allow you to convert SBML files to SBtab files and vice versa.
+The scripts in this directory will allow you to convert SBML files to SBtab files and vice versa.
 The prerequisites for these scripts are:

 - python 2.7 or higher
 - numpy (numerical operations for python)